Ramixter/suricata-and-kubernetes-minikube/README.md

 ## Suircata configuration

-Now in the "meerkat" part, what we are going to do is to make some slight configurations in order to check that it works correctly.
+Now in the suricata's part, what we are going to do is to make some slight configurations in order to check that it works correctly.